pansap99/gitGuide/README.md

 ```
 git log --oneline
 ```
-This command abriviates the commit hash and show us the commits with the abriviated hashes and commit messages in oneline.
+This command abbreviates the commit hash and show us the commits with the abbreviated hashes and commit messages in oneline.

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/git_log_oneline.png"> </p>

-# Commiting with a GUI (GitKraken)
+# Committing with a GUI (GitKraken)

-You can open the repisitory with gitKraken and stage files using the GUI by pressing **"Stage file"** next to the file as shown in the image. (equivalent to git add file)
+You can open the repository with gitKraken and stage files using the GUI by pressing **"Stage file"** next to the file as shown in the image. (equivalent to git add file)

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/kraken_stage.png"> </p>